Analytic force-free jet from disk-fed rotating black holes: Theory of force-free fields

 The symbol $\perp$ denotes the projection operator that takes the normal component of the vector on the field sheet.
-We can also define a `dual' mean curvature on the orthogonal distribution to the field sheet, spanned by $e_{2}$ and $e_{3}$, even if the distribution is not involutive, as
+We can also define a `dual' mean curvature, even if the complementary orthogonal space spanned by $e_{2}$ and $e_{3}$ does not form an involutive distribution, as